Palestinian art: Graffiti

-"Besieged Childhood" in Gaza City was created by Belal Khaled in 2016.

 Lacking access to national media, political gatherings, or other avenues of self-determination, Palestinians turned to graffiti as a means of circumventing censorship and conveying political messages.
 This form of expression served various purposes: at times, it bolstered the persistence of the intifada and its strategies of civil disobedience; at other times, it asserted the influence of specific political factions within certain regions.
 Moreover, graffiti served as a platform for the assertion of Palestinian national identity.
 Contemporary graffiti on the separation wall serves as a "global canvas" for both local Palestinian and transnational graffiti artists to convey experiences of occupation to audiences worldwide.
 The messages and images, framed to address specific issues, are disseminated to transnational audiences through various channels such as electronic media, published compilations of wall graffiti, and personal/tourist sharing of experiences.
 This transnational circulation of graffiti provides Palestinians with opportunities to bypass contemporary censorship and address the constraints of stunted economic development.